Derek Tangye: Family life and old age

 Derek was not originally fond of cats and was introduced to Monty, a ginger tom kitten, which was given to Jeannie at the Savoy.
 Derek told their housekeeper it should live in the kitchen, but Monty eventually ended up sleeping on their bed.
 Monty (named after General Montgomery) moved with Derek and Jeannie to Minack where he leapt across the small stream that crosses the path to the cottage.
 Derek dedicated one of his books (A Cat in the Window) to Monty.
 Later he wrote a book entitled Monty's Leap.

 Jeannie, after whom one of his books was named, died in February 1986 and Derek lived on in the cottage for another ten years, dying at the age of 84 on 26 October 1996.
 He was in the process of writing Shadows just before his death.
-The thriller writer John le Carré, who lived a mile away along the cliffpath, gave the eulogy at his funeral.
+The thriller writer John le Carré, who lived a mile away along the cliff path, gave the eulogy at his funeral.

 Towards the end of their lives, the Tangyes bought the fields next to their cottage which are now preserved as a nature reserve.
 'The Derek and Jeannie Tangye Minack Chronicles Nature Trust' was set up, in accordance with Derek's wishes, a year after his death and the Trustees manage the 18 acres.
 It was called Oliver land after the cat Oliver was seen hunting there before he joined them at Minack.
 It is a 'Place for Solitude' and quiet contemplation.
 It is ultimately a place for the wildlife, flora and fauna that reside there.
 The nature reserve was managed by a small group of trustees selected by Derek with the intention that at some point in the future they would hand over the reins to the charity organisation he had chosen Cornwall Wildlife Trust.
 In 2018 the CWT took over management and maintenance of Oliver land.

 Tangye was reluctant to describe himself as a writer, but his simple literary style had appeal for a wide range of people who yearned to escape urban and suburban drudgery.
 His books described the couple's life growing potatoes and flowers (predominantly daffodils) on a cliff top smallholding in far west Cornwall.
 The donkeys and cats on their tiny farm all became "characters" in his books, and fans made a 'pilgrimage' from around the world, all eager to share – if only for a few hours – their rustic dream.
 Invariably, Derek and Jeannie would uncork a bottle of wine and entertain visitors in their small, glazed cottage porch, where he was happy to regale them with tales of life at Minack and on occasion discuss matters of politics, environment and society in general!